- February 26, 2018

 Don’t Let Fear Stop You

-In the process of starting your business, don’t let fear or the unknown stop you.
-Discover the entrepreneur within you and let it be free.
+In the process of starting your business or any other project, don’t let fear or the unknown stop you.
+Discover your entrepreneur within you and let it be free.
 We’ve been taught to blindly follow instructions, obey rules, and do what we’re told with the understanding that the person telling us knows best.
 In the military, I remember hearing my sergeant’s voice saying, “You’re not being paid to think, so stop.
 Do as you’re told.”

 All of our ancestors were hunters and gathers, so we have the entrepreneurial blood in our veins.
 Learning how to solve our family problems don’t have to be with a job classified ad off of Monster or the local newspaper listings.